hybridink/hybrid.ink/award.md

 ## Withdrawals

-Any creator may opt out of being eligible for an award.
+Any creator may opt out of being considered for an award.

 * Madison "Makyo" Scott-Clary has opted out of award consideration.

 -----

+[^signups]: Signing up to a website doesn't count as a restriction; by this we mean only members of a group or organization are allowed to access the resource.

 [^wordcount]: This is flexible, and the distinction between article and book is more a matter of the scope of content: an article (usually) explores a single facet of a single topic, whereas a book is far broader in scope, and may cover several related topics.